A Guide To Building An Ancestral Altar

 Before you begin arranging your items, think about the foundation your altar will rest upon, beyond the bookcase or the shelf or table.
 Is there something else you might want to lay down first?
 Stones, fabric, wood...?
 I choose to lay an altar cloth down as a central foundation to all of my other elements; for me it feels like setting the table.
 This can be something as simple as a scarf or a fabric devoted to this purpose.

-If you're using both photos and objects, set the items next to the photo of the ancestor whom they are an offering for; if great-grandfather made wine, offer the vile of wine next to his image.
+If you're using both photos and objects, the arrangement is very much up to your personal aesthetic but the key is layering.
+Set the items next to the photo of the ancestor whom they are an offering for; if great-grandfather made wine, offer the vile of wine next to his image.
 If you're without photos but have a collection of items to honor one ancestor, perhaps keep those items grouped together on your altar.
 If you're honoring various lineages of your family, or including passed friends amongst relatives, consider keeping family members near to one another [like grandma next to grandpa] just as you might if you had all these folks over for a dinner party.

 I burn frankincense.
 My aunt has a drawer of my great-grandmother’s unburned incense, much of which is frankincense.
 She burns it and thinks of her grandmother, and I honor this by keeping my own supply and burning it daily.

-Other potential representations of air: an ancestor’s favorite perfume or scent, feathers, bells, angels.
+Other potential representations of air: an ancestor’s favorite perfume or scent, feathers, bells, angels, song, prayer, storytelling.

 I light a beeswax candle.
 I’ve started keeping a regular supply of tapers from Alysia Mazzella and burn them liberally.
 At least one taper takes permanent residence on my ancestral altar and on most evenings I light it and the incense before I start cooking dinner.
 As I light my candle, I greet my ancestors.